 What I like to See as an Evaluator

 During a portfolio review, I like to see YOUR formative and summative assessments included in the child’s portfolio.
-I am happy to listen to your child read so that I can assess fluency if you would like me to, however, I never include this as part of my portfolio evaluation process, nor does the Florida law ask me to.
+I am happy to listen to your child read so that I can assess fluency if you would like me to, however, I never include this as part of my portfolio evaluation process, nor does the law in my state ask me to.